BstLabs/py-dynacli/docs/manual/package-as-feature.md

 ## Feature commands

-What kind of operations we want for our service feature?
+What kind of operations do we want for our service feature?
-Let's imagine that we can create, update and shutdown the services.
+Let's imagine that we can create, update, and shut down the services.
-That means we need `new.py`, `update.py` and `shutdown.py` files in service package:
+That means we need `new.py`, `update.py`, and `shutdown.py` files in the service package:

 ```console
 $ touch storage_X/cli/dev/service/new.py